DAY 1: CUSCO CITY TOUR

 - Accommodations: Casa Andina Private Collection 4*

 DAY 8: PUNO – UROS ISLANDS – AMANTANI ISLAND

 After having breakfast in your hotel, the tour leader will pick you up to take you to the port of Puno.
-There you will embark on a 30-minute boat ride until arriving at the floating islands.
+There, you will embark on a 30-minute boat ride until arriving at the floating islands.
 The locals will welcome you and show you the island and the products they weave.
-Then we will have a 3-hour boat ride to get to the Amantani Island.
+Then, we will have a 3-hour boat ride to get to the Amantani Island.
 At 2:30pm we arrive at our destination where our guide will introduce us to the local families who are going to share their homes with us.
-After lunch, we will hike for one hour up to the mountain called Pachataita (Mother Father) which is located at 4400m above sea level.
+After lunch, we will hike for one hour up to the mountain called Pachataita (Mother Father).
 There, you will enjoy an amazing view of the sunset over the lake and a chance to relax and enjoy the fresh air.
-Afterwards we will come back to your local home for dinner and then you will have the opportunity to dress in traditional clothes provided by the locals and go to the local school where a party with them will take place.
+Afterwards, we will come back to your local home for dinner and then you will have the opportunity to dress in traditional clothes provided by the locals and go to the local school, where a party with them will take place.

 - Meals: Breakfast – Lunch – Dinner

 - Accommodation: Basic Home Stay